 Keep Your Home Clean

 If you take all these precautions you can greatly reduce the risk of catching any virus, so adopting these methods permanently will reduce the number of colds you catch, as well as hopefully avoiding Covid 19.
-And if you need a new wheelchair for 2020, head over to our wheelchair department to discover the latest models.
+And if you need a new wheelchair, head over to our wheelchair department to discover the latest models.